 Basic Cover 300

 The basic plan provides gap cover for casualty visits and provides up to R3000 in cover when the insured suffers from accidental death.
-It also covers oncology diagnostics and treatments.
-It also includes the TRA Assist facility, which provides a Home Drive service (including access to free Uber trips), a Panic Button and a Medical Health and Trauma counselling Line..
-This policy starts at R99 per month.
+Starting at R99 per month, this plan additionally covers oncology diagnostics and treatments.
+It also includes the TRA Assist facility, which provides a Home Drive service (including access to free Uber trips), a Panic Button and a Medical Health & Trauma counselling line.

 Vital Cover Plus

-In addition to the cover provided on the Basic Cover plan, this product also includes Sub-Limit cover on internal prostheses, as well as offering up to R10 000 per policy per annum on co-payments.
-This plan costs R220 per month for under 65’s.
+In addition to the cover provided on the Basic Cover 300 plan, Vital Cover Plus also includes a Sub-Limit cover on internal prostheses.
+Coming in at R220 per month for those under 65s, this plan also offers up to R10 000 per policy per annum on co-payments.

 Super Cover Plus